Skip to content

 Fundus photograph shows yellowish-white lesions and serous retinal detachment.
 Multiple leakages on fluorescein angiography and multiloculated serous retinal detachment on OCT indicate posterior inflammation in immune checkpoint inhibitor-associated uveitis.

-Uveitis primarily presents with redness, blurred vision, photophobia, and eye pain.
-Posterior segment inflammation causes vision loss, floaters, and metamorphopsia1).
-Orbital myositis presents with diplopia, ptosis, and proptosis2).
-Dry eye mainly involves dryness and foreign body sensation.
+Uveitis primarily presents with hyperemia, blurred vision, photophobia, and eye pain.
+Posterior segment inflammation leads to decreased visual acuity, floaters, and metamorphopsia 1).
+Orbital myositis manifests as diplopia, ptosis, and proptosis 2).
+Dry eye is mainly characterized by dryness and foreign body sensation.

 ICI-related ocular irAEs can occur in almost all areas of the eye.

-Dry eye (most frequent): PD-1/PD-L1 inhibitors can cause Sjögren’s syndrome-like decreased tear secretion.
+Dry eye (most frequent): PD-1/PD-L1 inhibitors may cause Sjögren’s syndrome-like tear secretion reduction.

 Anterior uveitis: Anterior chamber inflammatory cells and flare.
 Accounts for 30–40% of all ocular irAEs.
 Many cases respond to steroid eye drops7).

-Corneal erosion: May appear as part of Behçet-like syndrome.
+Corneal erosion: May appear as part of Behçet’s-like syndrome.

 Orbit

-Orbital myositis (most common with anti-CTLA-4): Tends to occur bilaterally.
+Orbital myositis (most common with anti-CTLA-4): tends to appear bilaterally.
 MRI shows enlargement and contrast enhancement of extraocular muscles2).

 Thyroid eye disease-like inflammation: Can occur even in patients with normal thyroid function.